The radical of functorially finite subcategories: Introduction

 \section{Introduction}

 Let $\Lambda$ be an artin algebra and $\modd\Lambda$ be the category of finitely generated left $\Lambda$-modules.
 We denote the {\em (Jacobson) radical} of $\modd\Lambda$ by $\rad_\Lambda$.
 We remind that $\rad_\Lambda(X,Y)$ is the set of all non-isomorphisms from $X$ to $Y$, for two indecomposable $\Lambda$-modules $X$ and $Y$.
-Inductively, the powers of $\rad_\Lambda(X,Y)$ are defined.
+The powers of $\rad_\Lambda(X,Y)$ are defined in the natural way.
 We denote by $\rad_\Lambda^\infty(X,Y)$ the intersection of all powers $\rad^i_\Lambda(X,Y)$ of $\rad_\Lambda(X,Y)$ with $i\geq1$.
 A morphism $g:X\longrightarrow Y$ in $\modd\Lambda$ is called {\em irreducible} if it is neither a section nor a retraction and for every factorization $g=hf$, either $h$ is a retraction or $f$ is a section.
 There is a close relationship between irreducible morphisms in $\modd\Lambda$ and the radical of $\modd\Lambda$.
 Bautista proved that a morphism $f:X\longrightarrow Y$ between two indecomposable $\Lambda$-modules $X$ and $Y$ is irreducible if and only if $f\in\rad_\Lambda(X,Y)\backslash\rad_\Lambda^2(X,Y)$ \cite{B}.
 Also a description of morphisms in $\rad_\Lambda^d(X,Y)$ with two indecomposable $\Lambda$-modules $X$ and $Y$ and integer $d\geq2$ was given in \cite[ V. Proposition 7.4]{ARS}.
 The radical of the module category is one of the fundamental tools for studying representation theory of artin algebras.
 For example, by using the radical of the module category of artin algebras, a classification of artin algebras based on the representation type was given.
-Indeed, it is well known that an artin algebra $\Lambda$ is representation-finite if and only if the radical of $\modd\Lambda$ vanishes \cite{KS,Sk}.
-More precisely, by Auslander's work, if $\Lambda$ is representation-finite then $\rad_\Lambda^\infty=0$ \cite{AuL,Au2}.
+Indeed, it is well known that an artin algebra $\Lambda$ is of finite representation type if and only if the radical of $\modd\Lambda$ vanishes \cite{KS,Sk}.
+More precisely, by the Auslander's works, if $\Lambda$ is of finite representation type then $\rad_\Lambda^\infty=0$ \cite{AuL,Au2}.
 The other side of this result is a consequence of the Harada--Sai lemma.
-This result was deepened by showing that $(\rad_\Lambda^\infty)^2=0$ implies that $\Lambda$ is representation-finite \cite{Co}.
-Then Chaio and Liu strengthened these two results by showing that $\Lambda$ is representation-finite if and only if the projective covers of the simple $\Lambda$-modules do not lie in the infinite radical or the injective envelopes of the simple $\Lambda$-modules do not lie in the infinite radical or the compositions of these maps do not lie in the square of the infinite radical \cite{Ch-Li}.
-By the above facts, if $\Lambda$ is representation-finite, then there exists an integer $d\geq1$ such that $\rad_\Lambda^d=0$.
+Coelho et al. deepened the Auslander's result by showing that $(\rad_\Lambda^\infty)^2=0$ if and only if $\Lambda$ is of finite representation type \cite{Co}.
+Then Chaio and Liu strengthened these two results.
+They showed that $\Lambda$ is of finite representation type if and only if the projective covers (resp. injective envelopes) of the simple $\Lambda$-modules do not lie in the infinite radical or the compositions of projective covers and injective envelopes of the simple $\Lambda$-modules do not lie in the square of the infinite radical \cite{Ch-Li}.
+By the above facts, if $\Lambda$ is of finite representation type, then there exists an integer $d\geq1$ such that $\rad_\Lambda^d=0$.
 This integer is called the {\em nilpotency index} of the radical of $\modd\Lambda$.
 By Harada--Sai lemma, $2^b-1$ is the nilpotency index of $\rad_\Lambda$, where $b$ is the maximal length of indecomposable $\Lambda$-modules.
 Chaio and Liu in \cite{Ch-Li} defined the {\em depth} of a morphism in $\modd\Lambda$ and showed how one can compute the nilpotency index of $\rad_\Lambda$ in terms of the depth of the compositions of projective covers and injective envelopes of simple $\Lambda$-modules.